MikePacey/Lancaster-HEC/docs/filestore.rst

 **Clean up your filestore regularly.**
 With the ability to run hundred of jobs simultaneously, user filestore can quickly become cluttered with files (e.g. job stdout and stderr files).
-Small files in particular have a relatively high space overhead - even a small file will con sume 32k of quota due to metadata and RAID overheads.
+Small files in particular have a relatively high space overhead - even a small file will consume 32k of quota due to metadata and RAID overheads.
 An area filled with large numbers of small files can exhaust quota more quickly than expected.

 **Offload valuable data to a permanent location.**